 After you are formally enrolled, you should log on to identity.anu.edu.au to see your email and general IT details.
 You will first asked to change your password.
 You can also see your e-mail alias, here.
 Printer access is automatically applied; however, if you do not have the printers you need, you should log a job at the ANU service desk.

 You will be provided with access to a computer that is linked to networked printers located in a nearby resource room.
 You will also be assigned an individual login account on the Crawford School network.
 Files are stored on a dedicated folder on the network drive, which is backed up daily.
 The computers are fitted with Microsoft Office software (Word, PowerPoint, and Excel), an internet email application, a web browser, and various other internet utilities.
-Please see Making a software request if you need a particular software program to complete your thesis (e.g., STATA, Eviews, Scientific Workplace, NVivo).
+Please see Getting software if you need a particular software program to complete your thesis (e.g., STATA, Eviews, Scientific Workplace, NVivo).